bbauska/UofM-Intro-HTML5/readme.md

 your site better, but it will be a little bit interesting for you as you can look at the different ways that HTML5 is supported.

-## 1.05 Editors: How to Use an Editor to Create an HTML File (10:11) {#editors-how-to-use-an-editor-to-create-an-html-file-1011 .unnumbered}
+## 1.05 Editors: How to Use an Editor to Create an HTML File (10:11)

 One of the things that you\'re going to learn about making your web pages is that once in a while, you have to bite the bullet and stop